Pescatore23/tomcat-blender/README.md

 }
 ```

-and later for a peer-reviewed artical
+and later for a peer-reviewed article

 ```bibtex
 @article{Fischer2024,